 Step 5 — Set up memory

 Each profile has its own memory.
+Configure what context this agent should remember across sessions.

 Step 6 — Save

 Profile is ready to use.
+Test it on a representative task before relying on it.

 🔥 Want my full Hermes Workspace profile templates?
 Inside the AI Profit Boardroom, I share my exact profile templates for Researcher, Writer, Customer Ops, Code, and more.
 Plus 2-hour Hermes course and weekly live coaching.
-2,800+ members. → Get the templates
+3,000+ members. → Get the templates

-5 Profile Templates To Copy
+5 Hermes Workspace Profile Templates To Copy

 Real profiles I run.